avo-hq/docs.avohq.io/docs/3.0/custom-fields.md

 You can customize them and add as much or as little content as needed.
 More on customization [below](#customize-the-views).

 :::option Use existent field template
+There may be times when you want to duplicate an existing field and start from there.

+To achieve this behavior, use the `--field_template` argument and pass the original field as a value.

-There is the possibility to choose an template from an already existent avo field.
-That means that all components will have the exact same code (except the name) as the original chosen field.
-In order to achieve this behavior use the `--field_template` argument and pass the original field as value.
+Now, all components will have the exact same code (except the name) as the original field.

 ```bash
 $ bin/rails generate avo:field super_text --field_template text